 SMOOTH STUDENT APPLICATION FROM HOME COUNTRY

 Visa Application process for me was quite easy.
 I just sent my application together with other required documents by the school I was applying to.
 After 2 months, I got the result that I was accepted.
-But it sure wasn’t an easy process for the school – out of 200 applicants only 60 got accepted.
 After I received my acceptance paper, I then processed my Student Visa.
-That time, there was no Finland embassy in Manila.
-I needed to go to the nearest embassy which was in Kuala Lumpur, Malaysia.
-The most challenging part of the application was providing the financial documents, e.g. the required amount for a year stay in Finland as a student (or as they call – show money).
+I provided the required documents, e.g. the required amount for a year stay in Finland as a student (or as they call – show money).
 Once all your visa requirements are complete, and you can prove to the Migri that you can support yourself during your stay in Finland – they will grant you the student visa.

 I’m studying the Culinary Program which is a total of 2.5 yrs according to their curriculum.
 Every semester is divided into 9-week study terms – during this time frame, the program prepares you for your working life.
 After studying a year, we can already apply for part-time jobs relevant to our course since we already have a good working knowledge on food preparation and we have spent 9 weeks practicing in an actual restaurant.

 There are training schools on learning the Finnish language and you can immerse and practice speaking at work too.
 Challenge would be Winter season – winter season in Finland is from November to March.
 My school is just 30 minutes away by walking and 10 minutes by bike.
 Our usual mode of transportation are bikes – it’s more convenient aside from taking public transportation.
 But you can adjust and find your routine during this season.